 Dr Yap is a senior consultant at IGARD (Singapore).
 He is best known locally for his work in Visual Neurodevelopment and Vision Therapy.
 Qualified since 1998, he holds a Doctor of Philosophy (PhD) from the University of New South Wales (UNSW), Sydney, Australia, in Children Vision Development and Amblyopia (lazy eyes).
 He also hold a Master of Science (MSc) degree from University of London (Imperial College) and a UMIST Honours degree from the University of Manchester, UK.
-He was awarded the Diploma of Imperial College of Science, Technology and Medicine (DIC, London) and the Fellowship Diploma of the American Academy of Optometry (FAAO).
+He was awarded the Diploma of Imperial College of Science, Technology and Medicine (DIC, London) and the Clinical Fellowship Diploma of the American Academy of Optometry (FAAO).
 He is a Fellow of the Australasian College of Behavioural Optometrists (FACBO) and the American College of Optometrists in Vision Development (FCOVD).
 He has received numerous awards, including the 2020 David and Diane Fellowship of the American Academy of Optometry Foundation (AAOF), 2020 Science Communication Training Fellowship of the Association for Research in Vision and Ophthalmology (ARVO), 2018 and 2019 ARVO Publications Grant and the 2019 AAOF Research Travel Fellowship.
 In 2018, Dr Yap’s research on amblyopia was selected as a hot topic by the ARVO scientific committee and his scientific paper on meridional anisotropies was selected by the American Association of Pediatric Ophthalmology and Strabismus (AAPOS) as “new and important in pediatric ophthalmology and strabismus for 2019”.

 Dr Yap has a special interest on the impact of vision in academic performance.
 He is a scientific reviewer on this topic for the Journal of Clinical and Experimental Optometry.
 He has frequently lectured on “Dyslexia and Vision” and has published several articles in relation to this topic.
 In 2010-11, he was appointed to sit on the expert committee on vision therapy that was initiated by the Singapore Health Ministry.
 He was previously the Key Opinion Leader at Alcon Inc. USA and a Research Fellow in the Department of Ophthalmology and Vision Science at Alexandra Hospital.
 In terms of academia, Dr Yap was formerly a lecturer at the University of Manchester, Singapore Polytechnic and the National University of Malaysia.
 He is often invited to speak at regional conferences (e.g. ASEAN Optometric Conference, 2014; Malaysian Conjoint Ophthalmology Conference, 2016; Indian Optometric Association, 2018; International Conference in Sports Sciences, 2011).
 His previous scientific papers includes topics on Children’s Normal Vision Development (Published on Investigative Ophthalmology and Visual Science, 2019; ARVO Poster, Honolulu, 2018), Myopia Control – Atropine and Orthokeratology (COVD Annual Meeting, 2018), Astigmatic and Anisometropic Amblyopia (COVD, 2015; ISCEV meeting, 2016, 2018, 2019; Documenta Ophthalmologica), binocular summation in children with amblyopia (ARVO Poster, Seattle, 2013), Visual Floaters (Published on American Journal of Ophthalmology, 2011), Tropicamide in Mydriasis (Asian Journal of Ophthalmology, 2006) and its effect on race and diabetes (Journal of Clinical and Experimental Optometry, Australia, 2010).